Sayyid Mir Muhammad Alim Khan: Family

 Alim Khan's daughter, Shukria Alimi Raad, worked as a broadcaster for Radio Afghanistan.
 Shukria Raad left Afghanistan with her family three months after Soviet troops invaded the country in December 1979.
-With her husband, also a journalist, and two children she fled to Pakistan, and then through Germany to the United States.
-In 1982 she joined the Voice of America, working for many years as a broadcaster for VOA's Dari Service, editor, program host and producer.
+With her husband, also a journalist, and two children, she fled to Pakistan, and then through Germany to the United States.
+In 1982, she joined the Voice of America, working for many years as a broadcaster for VOA's Dari Service, editor, program host and producer.

-During his governance in Bukhara, Alim Khan also had a son named Qasem who was killed by the Bolshevik revolutionaries.
-Qasem had only one son who, when he was 13 years old, escaped from Bukhara to Mashad, Iran with his stepfather.
+During his governance in Bukhara, Alim Khan also had a son named Qasem, who was killed by the Bolshevik revolutionaries.
+Qasem had only one son who, when he was 13 years old, escaped from Bukhara to Mashhad, Iran, with his stepfather.
 When he arrived in Iran, he took the name Husein Bukharaei.
 He married Bibimeymanat Mohsenolhoseini in Mashhad.
 They had 6 sons and 4 daughters.
 Husein Bukharaei died in 1993.
-Their children (Hasan, Lo'ba, Ali, Narges, Qasem, Reza, Fatemeh, Mohammad, Mahmoud, Mahboubeh) all live in Mashhad.
+Their children live in Mashhad.

-In 2020, the BBC World Service made a documentary called Bukhara about the last ruler of Bukhara, which refers to the fate of the family of Amir Alam Khan.
+In 2020, the BBC World Service made a documentary, called Bukhara, which discusses Emir Alim Khan and the fate of his family.

-Alim Khan's descendants include granddaughter Nailaj Naebzadeh from his daughter Razia Alimi, and great-granddaughter Kadeij Naebzadeh.
-They live in United States.
-Nailaj Naebzadeh was born in United States.
+Alim Khan's descendants include his granddaughter Nailaj Naebzadeh from his daughter Razia Alimi; his great-granddaughter Kadeij Naebzadeh; They also include Nailaj Naebzadeh, who was born in United States.
 Just like her aunt, Shukria Alimi Raad, her mother Razia Alimi also escaped from Afghanistan during the invasion of the Soviet Army in 1979.